The Puligny from Alain Chavy is bursting with ripe tropical fruit characters, balanced by a concentrated limey acidity and lick of spicy oak.

 Bright lemon-yellow in colour.
-On the nose lifted, ripe lemon citrus notes mix with hints of white stone fruit and flinty mineral touches.
-Medium to full bodied on the palate with a scented, stone fruit character and a long, complex, mineral finish.
+On the nose, lifted ripe lemon notes mix with hints of white stone fruit and flinty mineral nuances.
+It is medium to full bodied on the palate with a scented stone fruit character and a long and complex mineral finish.

-A deep straw yellow in colour, with very bright greenish highlights.
+This sparkling wine is deep straw yellow in colour, with youthful highlights.
 The nose is broad and appealing, with hints of ripe fruit, especially apricot and pineapple.
-It also has an attractive and elegant vanilla note and a marked mineral vein.
+It has an attractive and elegant vanilla note and a marked mineral vein.
 Displaying excellent balance and freshness on the palate, it has a long, tangy finish.

 This estate makes Italy's finest sparkling wines from its 200 hectares of vineyard situated in the western part of the Franciacorta zone in a natural amphitheatre.
 The glacial soil is full of stones, and provides the ideal environment for the Chardonnay and Pinot Noir grapes used in the production of their Franciacorta.
 Bellavista meaning 'beautiful view' in Italian was founded by Vittorio Moretti in the early 1970s, with the first vintage produced in 1979.
 In 1981, he met a young winemaker, Mattia Vezzola and this partnership transformed Bellavista into Italy's leading producer of quality sparkling wine.